PhantomCybernetics/phntm_agent/README.md

 # Phantom Bridge Agent

-This is a supporting package for the Phantom Brige.
-It monitors system resources (such as memory, disk usage and CPU load), monitors Wi-Fi connection quality (allowing to scan and roam between APs), allows to control configured Docker containers and to monitor their resource use.
-It also enables extraction of files from all running Docker containers.
+This is a supporting package for the [Phantom Brige](https://github.com/PhantomCybernetics/phntm_bridge).

+The Agent monitors system resources (such as memory, disk usage and CPU load), Wi-Fi connection quality (allowing to scan and roam between APs), allows to control configured Docker containers and to monitor their used resources.
+It also enables extraction of files from any running Docker container, identified either with absolute path or ROS2 package:// format.

-Typically, this package is installed with the Phantom Bridge and runs inside its Docker container.
-It can be also installed in a standalone mode, which is useful for distributed ROS2 systems.
+Typically, the Agent is installed with the Phantom Bridge and runs inside its Docker container.
+However, it can be also installed in a standalone mode, which is useful for monitoring and control of distributed ROS2 systems.

 ## Install (Standalone)